nzoschke/ferret/Readme.md

 Ferret is a simple framework for applying the canary pattern for Heroku kernel services.
 Much thought is given on how to measure properties of services in isolation.

-Ferret *does not* implement complex platform integration tests, though these are possible to implement with the framework.
+Ferret *does not* implement complex platform integration tests, though these would be easy to build with the framework.

 ## Platform Features